calebmarchent/auto_cv/README.md

-* Port LogDevice to CMake build environment; allowing development outside Faceboook infrastructure.
+* Port LogDevice to CMake build environment; allowing development outside Facebook infrastructure.

 * Configured Travis and then CircleCI CI pipelines for LogDevice compiling, unit and system testing publishing to images to DockerHub and documents to GitHub.
 Allowing rapid signal for developers of the impact of their diffs on LogDevice-OSS.